mangdangroboticsclub/MiniPupperDocs/docs/guide/ROS2Installation.rst

 |

+4. Run the following command to edit the network setting of the pupper.

 ::

 	sudo nano /etc/netplan/50-cloud-init.yaml

-4. When the editor is opened, edit the content as below while replacing Mangdang and mangdang with your actual wifi SSID and password.
+When the editor is opened, edit the content as below while replacing Mangdang and mangdang with your actual wifi SSID and password.

 .. image:: ../_static/netplan-yaml.png
     :align: center

+|

 5. Save the file with Ctrl+S and exit with Ctrl+X.
 6. Run the following commands to reboot and connect to your actual wifi.